 General questions on Covid-19

-Why should I reduce my social contacts and follow the measures?
+Why should I reduce my physical contacts and follow the measures?

-- If we reduce our social contacts by a quarter, this already halves the spread of the virus.
+- If we reduce our physical contacts by a quarter, this already halves the spread of the virus.

 - The spread of the coronavirus is dangerous for the domestic health system.
 Especially in hospitals, emergency patients must be able to continue to receive services that are vital for their survival.

 - The spread of the virus mainly affects older people.
 They are the group most at risk: the discipline of the young helps the elderly. (source: ORF)